hashicorp/design-system/website/docs/components/time/partials/code/how-to-use.md

 ### Display

-To specify a specific date format use the `@display` argument.
+Use the `@display` argument to specify a date format.
 You can select from “friendly-relative”, “friendly-only”, and “friendly-local” formats as well as just “relative” or “utc” display.

 ```handlebars
 <Hds::Text::Body>